sahana/eden/docs/en/docs/installation.rst

 **Dependencies**

+- Python 2.7 or later (not 3.x series)
-- django 1.3
+- django 1.4
 - PIL *(Python Imaging Library)*
-- python-datetime *(versión 1.5)*
+- python-datetime *(version 1.5)*
 - django-tagging
-- django-wysiwyg
-- django-grappelli (para la administración)
+- django-grappelli
 - feedparser
+- pyyaml

 You can install all the required dependencies automatically with this command: